 When can babies have turkey?

-Babies can have turkey right from 6 months old when they first start solids.
+Babies can have turkey when they’re showing all the developmental signs of readiness to start solids, which happens around 6 months old.
 It’s actually a great food to introduce because of its high-iron content – something babies need a lot of.

 Watch Brinley & Hannah enjoy turkey!